dgp04/Quiz-Game/README.md

 ## API References
 **YOU DON'T NEED AN API KEY TO USE THEM**
-1. **Trivia Questions API**
+1. **Trivia Questions API**:
-    -- Endpoint: https://opentdb.com/api.php?amount=1&category=[category] (you can get the amount of questions you want and filter by categories)
+    - Endpoint: https://opentdb.com/api.php?amount=1&category=[category] (you can get the amount of questions you want and filter by categories)
-    -- Description: Fetches random trivia questions for the quiz.
+    - Description: Fetches random trivia questions for the quiz.
-    -- Response Example:
+    - Response Example:
+      ```bash
       {
         "response_code": 0,
         "results": [